ktorio/ktor-documentation/topics/create-client.md

 ```
 {src="snippets/_misc_client/InstallLoggingPlugin.kt"}

 You can also configure a plugin inside the `install` block.
-For example, for the [Logging](client_logging.md) plugin, you can specify the logger and logging level:
+For example, for the [Logging](client_logging.md) plugin, you can specify the logger, logging level, and condition for filtering log messages:
 ```kotlin
 ```
-{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-17"}
+{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-20"}

 Note that a specific plugin might require a separate [dependency](client-dependencies.md).